i18next/i18next-gitbook/overview/translation-management-systems.md

 **You want i18next-native closed-loop (`saveMissing` → review → CDN, all wired up).**
 → Locize.
 The only TMS in this set with native `create()` + `update()` in the i18next backend, native commands in `i18next-cli`, and runtime `locize-lastused`.

+**You want translation to happen inside the pull request, with locale files staying in Git.**
+→ Locize: `i18next-cli locize-sync --changed-only` (or the `locize/translate` GitHub Action, branch-diff-scoped by default on pull requests) translates exactly the keys the branch changed, and the result lands in the PR; CDN delivery stays optional on top.
+Localhero is built exclusively around this model: new keys are picked up by diffing the branch in CI before the code runs, so no runtime backend is involved (keys that only appear at runtime fall outside that model), with a per-PR review UI on top.

 **You want a self-hostable / open-source TMS for compliance reasons.**
 → Tolgee (open source, self-hostable for free; CDN delivery is Enterprise-only).
 Alternative: roll your own with `i18next-http-backend` + Git and skip the TMS entirely.